Olib: History

-In addition to the parish church of the Assumption of Mary, Olib has three other churches.
-St. Anastasia is situated inside the village cemetery, St. Nicholas is located on the cove of Porat, and St. Rocco is close to the port of Samotvorac.
+In addition to the parish church of the Assumption of Mary (Uznesenja Blažene Djevice Marije) built in 1899, Olib has three other churches.
+Saint Anastasia (Sv.
+Stošije) is situated inside the village cemetery, built in 1632 and restored in 1868, Saint Nicholas (Sv.
+Nikola) built in 1888 and is located on the cove of Porat, and Saint Rocco (Sv.
+Roko) built in 1881 and is close to the port of Samotvorac.

+Donato Filippi (1832–1912) of Zadar owned the island until 13 May 1900, when its inhabitants purchased it from him for 50,000 forint.

 Modern-day Olib

 The traditional products of Olib include wine, olive oil, and cheese.
 Most of the food is consumed locally rather than being sold in the market.

 There is no water supply network on Olib so all homes on the island are built with cisterns to capture rainwater.
 During the summer months, the island receives an additional supply of water carried by ships if needed.

-Although the year-round population only hovers around 100, that number is much larger during the summer months when both descendants of the island's native population as well as international tourists come to visit.

 Olib is connected to the mainland by ferry to Zadar via the islands of Silba and Premuda.
 The journey to the mainland takes approximately two hours on a catamaran and up to three and a half hours by ferry.
-Cars are forbidden to be used for transport on the island, instead have to be parked in a designated area adjacent to the harbor.
+Cars are forbidden to be used for transport on the island, instead having to be parked in a designated area adjacent to the harbour.

+Geography

+To the SW of the town lie a number of large but shallow karst dolines, referred to collectively as Ponikve.

 Demographics

-According to the first result of the 2021 census, the town of Olib has 113 residents and 64 occupied private households.
+Although the year-round population hovers around only 100, that number is much larger during the summer months, when both descendants of the island's native population as well as international tourists come to visit.
+According to the 2021 census, the town of Olib has 113 residents and 64 occupied private households.

+Important Bird Area

+The island is part of the northern Zadar Archipelago, which has been designated an Important Bird Area (IBA) by BirdLife International because it supports breeding populations of several species of fish-eating seabirds.

+Notable people

+The literary estate of Vinko Pulišić remained at his palace in Olib, inherited by his nephew don Ivan Pulišić, and upon the latter's death in 1962 by his sister Marija "Marušica", who allowed Manfred Paštrović to transport them to his house on Silba in 1973.
+Today they are kept by the Arhiv Zadarske nadbiskupije.